Once Upon ay Time in Mumbai Dobaara! (soundtrack)

-Once Upon ay Time in Mumbai Dobaara!
-(Original Motion Picture Soundtrack) is the soundtrack album to the 2013 film Once Upon ay Time in Mumbai Dobaara! directed by Milan Luthria.
+Once Upon a Time in Mumbai Dobaara!
+(Original Motion Picture Soundtrack) is the soundtrack album to the 2013 film Once Upon a Time in Mumbai Dobaara! directed by Milan Luthria.
 The film is a sequel to Once Upon a Time in Mumbaai (2010), starring Akshay Kumar, Imran Khan and Sonakshi Sinha.
 The album consisted of six tracks composed by Pritam, Anupam Amod and Laxmikant–Pyarelal, with lyrics written by Rajat Arora.
 The album's lead single "Ye Tune Kya Kiya" was released on 13 June 2013, while the remaining tracks were released along with the album on 17 July 2013.

 Background

 The soundtrack of Once Upon ay Time in Mumbai Dobaara! features five songs, with three of them were composed by Pritam, and two of them by Anupam Amod.
 The latter also recreated the song "Tayyab Ali" which is originally composed by Laxmikant–Pyarelal and written by Anand Bakshi, from the film Amar Akbar Anthony (1977).
 The lyrics for all the songs were penned by Rajat Arora, including the recreated version of "Tayyab Ali".
 According to the singer Javed Ali, "Tayyab Ali" was recorded three to four times as Pritam wanted to have the feel of Mohammed Rafi as well as his own style.